vuola/UH_NumericalMethods/README.md

 # UH_NumericalMethods
 ### University of Helsinki course Numerical Methods In Scientific  Programming MATR322.

 These are personal excercise solutions.
-Do not copy or re-distribute.
+Do not re-distribute exercises or submit as your own.
+Development environment is freely available.

 ## Development Environment
 The algorithms are written with C++ using the Eigen mathemathical library.